e-merlin/eMERLIN_CASA_pipeline/README.md

 `--bind "$HOME/.casa/data:/root/.casa/data"` for Singularity/Apptainer, or
 `-v "$HOME/.casa/data:/root/.casa/data"` for Docker.

+If Apptainer/Singularity reports that `squashfuse` is missing and extracts the SIF to a temporary sandbox, install `squashfuse` on the host system.
+This cannot be fixed from inside the container image.

 ## Quick start

 If you have received calibrated data from the observatory and you want to refine the calibration, you can: